 HAN member health systems are critical economic engines and mission driven organizations inextricably linked to the longterm wellbeing of those we serve.
-As such, we as healthcare leaders are uniquely positioned to play an active role in building equitable and sustainable local economies that allow for healthy and thriving individuals, families, and communities.
+As such, we as healthcare leaders are uniquely positioned to play an active role in building strong local economies that allow for healthy and thriving individuals, families, and communities.

 HAN has developed commitments which HAN health systems can sign onto in these key issue areas: